nolltre-lab/investment_optimizer/README.md

 By customizing the script’s parameters and ranges, you can tailor the analysis to your organization’s specific needs and risk appetite.

-Contact and Support

-If you have any questions or need further assistance with the script, please contact the development team or refer to the script’s documentation for more detailed information.

-Appendix: Script Parameters Overview
+## Appendix: Script Parameters Overview

 Command-Line Arguments